Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Improved Bound on the Word RAM

-By applying the lemma to the words that represent $\tau$ consecutive rows in a superstrip, we obtain the partial door-indices of the rows for each elementary box.
-This takes total time $O((n/\tau^2) \cdot (n/ \tau) \cdot \tau \log \tau) = O(n^2(\log \tau)/\tau^2)$.
+By applying the lemma to the words that represent $\tau$ consecutive rows in a superstrip, we obtain the incomplete door-indices of the rows for each elementary box.
+This takes total time proportional to

 We repeat this procedure for the horizontal superstrips.
-By using an appropriate lookup table to combine the partial door-indices of the rows and columns, we obtain the partial indexed signature for each elementary box in total time $O(n^2(\log \tau)/\tau^2)$.
+By using an appropriate lookup table to combine the incomplete door-indices of the rows and columns, we obtain the incomplete indexed signature for each elementary box in total time $O(n^2(\log \tau)/\tau^2)$.

 \paragraph{The actual computation} We traverse the free-space diagram cluster by cluster (recall that a cluster consists of $\tau \times \tau$ elementary boxes).
 The clusters are processed column by column from left to right, and inside each column from bottom to top.
 Before processing a cluster, we walk along the left and lower boundary of the cluster to determine the incoming reach-doors.
 This is done by performing a binary search for each box on the boundary, and determining the appropriate elements $z_i'$ which correspond to the incoming reach-doors.
 Using this information, we assemble the appropriate words that represent the incoming information for each elementary box.
 Since there are $n^2/\tau^4$ clusters, this step requires time $O((n^2/\tau^4)\tau^2\log \tau) = O(n^2 (\log \tau) / \tau^2)$.
 We then process the elementary boxes inside the cluster, in a similar fashion.
 Now, however, we can process each elementary box in constant time through a single table lookup, so the total time is $O(n^2/\tau^2)$.
 Hence, the total running time of our algorithm is $O(n^2(\log \tau)/\tau^2)$.
 By our choice of $\tau = \lambda\sqrt{\log n/ \log\log n}$ for a sufficiently small $\lambda>0$, we obtain the following theorem.